arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 One heuristic for RR scheduling is ensuring the system clears 80 percent of the jobs through a single quantum of time.

+### 8. Using Fast Feedback

+#### FF5: The Moving Target Principle: Know when to pursue a dynamic goal.

+Many companies create economically destructive control systems because they don't appreciate the difference between static and dynamic goals.
+They assume that following the plan is correct, and a deviation is always harmful.
+They often discover it's cheaper to prevent deviations than it is to correct them, so they use control frameworks that prevent deviation, such as Six Sigma.

+This approach works in the repetitive manufacturing world but is very dangerous in product development.
+In product development, you continually get better information that makes the team reevaluate and shift the goals.
+Therefore, you need different control systems for dynamic and stable goals.

+If you have stable goals, you try to prevent deviations, often by increasing inertia and avoiding risk.
+If you have dynamic goals, you try to correct variations quickly by decreasing inertia and continuously reducing the gap between the current and the economically desired state.

+Because product development has inherently high variability, it's critical to recognize situations where your goals should be dynamic or stable.

 ### 9. Achieving Decentralized Control

 - D1 to D?: Balancing Centralization and Decentralization